-The second proposed design SRD is a more direct path to the secondary socket.
-The SRD will exit the LE similar to the LRD; but will not require an M1.
-This assumes the lasers and the Switchyard can position the beam properly to the M1 near the L4 position.
+The second proposed design, the SRD, is the one that was chosen as the preferred solution since it is a more direct path to the secondary socket.
+The SRD will exit the LE similar to the LRD but it will not require the initial folding mirror.
+This assumes the lasers and the Switchyard can direct the beam properly to the mirror M1 near the existing L4 position.

 The beam will travel in a similar path as the current Keck II laser up toward the L4 location from the LE.
-At this corner, the beam will jog onto the top of the spider and enter the secondary similar to the LRD.
-At the secondary, there will be a combination of three mirrors, M3, M4, and M5 to propagate the beam into the BGS.
-Unlike the LRD, the SRD will require an additional mirror since it is coming from the +Y direction of the telescope and the BGS is located in the -Y direction.
-It is possible to situate the BGS upside down on the LTA; however, this would make installation, alignments, and servicing of the BGS more difficult.
+At this corner, two mirrors will jog the beam onto the top of the spider after which it will enter the telescope fixed hub.
+Here there will be a combination of four mirrors, M3 through M6, to propagate the beam into the BGS.
+Since it comes from the +Y direction it will require a more complicated path around the fixed hub to enter the BGS.
+It would be possible to situate the BGS on the opposite side of the LTA and reduce the number of mirrors required, however, this would make installation, alignment, and servicing of the BGS more difficult.